yilmazkorkmaz1/starter-hugo-academic/content/publication/unsupervised-mri-reconstruction-via-zero-shot-learned-adversarial-transformers/index.md

   - Muzaffer Ozbey
   - Tolga Cukur
 publication: IEEE Transactions
-  on Medical Imaging; accepted, in press.
+  on Medical Imaging; accepted, in press
 abstract: Supervised deep learning has swiftly become a workhorse for accelerated MRI in recent years, offering state-of-the-art performance in image reconstruction from undersampled acquisitions.
 Training deep supervised